Léon Eyrolles

 Léon Eyrolles (14 December 1861 – 3 December 1945) was a French politician and entrepreneur.
 In 1891, he created the first École Spéciale des Travaux Publics and later a correspondence school.

-Eyrolles developed his educative skills as he helped fellow site managers to pass civil servant selective exams.
-In 1902 he bought a large piece of land to extend the school and in 1924 he became the mayor of the newly founded city of Cachan which was split from the city of Arcueil.
+Eyrolles developed his educational skills as he helped fellow site managers to pass a civil servant selective exams.
+In 1902, he bought a large piece of land to extend the school and in 1924 he became the mayor of the newly founded city of Cachan, which was split from the city of Arcueil.